 - Experts in bariatric surgery since 1997: Our surgeon has extensive experience in bariatric surgery, helping patients meet their weight-loss goals since 1997.
 Learn more about our bariatric surgery options.

 - Latest, most advanced nonsurgical treatment for weight loss: Our program is the first in the St. Louis area and one of only a few sites in the U.S. offering two newly approved intragastric balloon devices.
-Learn more about our expertise in endoscopic therapy for weight loss.
+Learn more about our expertise in nonsurgical procedures for weight loss.

 - Comprehensive, coordinated care: Our care team works together throughout the entire weight-loss program on behalf of your patient, with staff from several disciplines, including a surgeon, physicians, psychologists, registered dietitians, a behavior counselor and exercise specialists.
 We also work with you to manage care for your patient’s other medical conditions, in a coordinated approach to overall wellness.